Mondarth/FVTT-Manual/_sources/all/concepts.rst.txt

 Key Concepts
 ============

-As a :ref:`Player <player>` you can expect your |GM| to walk you through their Foundry setup so that they can check:
+As a :term:`player` you can expect your |GM| to walk you through their Foundry setup so that they can check:

 - Your setup (computer, browser, etc.) can support the game.
 - You are comfortable with the basic operation of the game.